rabbitmq/rabbitmq-website/site/ldap.md

 with `user_dn_pattern`.
-To use this option, set `user_dn_pattern` to a string containing exactly one instance of `${username}`, a variable that will be substituited for the username value provided by the client.
+To use this option, set `user_dn_pattern` to a string containing exactly one instance of `${username}`, a variable that will be substituted for the username value provided by the client.

 For example, setting user_dn_pattern to `"cn=${username},ou=People,dc=example,dc=com"`